bigtlb/WinFormMarkup/README.md

 ### With WinFormsMarkup

-Everything can be declared in a single flow.
+Everything can be declared in a single simple flow.

 ```csharp
         this.Text("Main Window")